Professional Development Awards

 Eligible areas of training include, but are not limited to:

-• chemotherapy and central venus access device (CVAD) care
+• Chemotherapy and central venous access device (CVAD) care

 Types of Awards

-• Registration fees for an oncology-related conference or course.
+• Registration fees for oncology-related conferences or courses

-• Fees for oncology-related certification or re-certification (up to $500 annually).
+• Certification or re-certification fees for oncology-related programs (up to $500 annually)

 Continuing Education Credits